Sunyang730/sublime-jsdocs/README.md

 ![](http://spadgos.github.io/sublime-jsdocs/images/type-hinting.gif)

-DocBlockr will try to make an intelligent guess about the return value of the function.
+sublime-jsdocs will try to make an intelligent guess about the return value of the function.

 - If the function name is or begins with "set" or "add", then no `@return` is inserted.
 - If the function name is or begins with "is" or "has", then it is assumed to return a `Boolean`.